Near death experience inspires artist’s work

 In 2004, an unexpected brain haemorrhage left Róisín Fitzpatrick fighting for her life.
 But as she lay in the Intensive Care Unit of Beaumont Hospital, an out-of-body experience changed her perspective of life and death forever.

 Death is something that affects us all.
 We all die and we all, at some stage in our lives, wonder what happens after we die.
-But Róisín Fitzpatrick attempts to make death easier to understand in new book Taking Heaven Lightly, which suggests that the ‘light at the end of the tunnel’ theory might not be too far from the truth.
+But Róisín Fitzpatrick attempts to make death easier to understand in her new book Taking Heaven Lightly, which suggests that the ‘light at the end of the tunnel’ theory might not be too far from the truth.

 In this ground-breaking book, Róisín shares her remarkable experience of being drawn out of her body and enveloped in a radiant light.
 It was there, in a blissful vision of the afterlife that she experienced a most powerful transformation.